SoftwareAG/c8y-docs/content/edge/installation-bundle/installing-edge-using-gui.md

 1. Connect and start the Edge appliance in the hypervisor.
 Wait until the network configuration screen appears.
 <img src="/images/edge/edge-network-configurator.png" name="Network Configurator" style="width:75%;"/>

-2. Configure the network for your Edge appliance.
-For example, see the sample screenshot.
+2. Configure the network for your Edge appliance, see the sample screenshot.
 <img src="/images/edge/edge-network-configurator-1.png" name="Network Configurator" style="width:75%;"/>

 3. Press **Enter** to save the network configuration.